quinndiggity/hacking_slot_machines/README.md

 I actually couldn't get the code to run fast enough on the raspberry pi to be useful (a single pass took about 30s).
 The bottleneck was the computer vision and OCR (the only bits I couldn't optimize), so I ended up having to pipe the image over wifi to be processed by a laptop in a backpack.
 The code running on the rpi can be found in `./pi_interface.py`.

 This still works on about 6,000 slot machines in the UK, each containing about £200 in coins.
-Enjoy!